TAIPEI IS NOT HELSINKI

 Consider, for example, the key elements of the theory of Finlandization.
 Gilley notes that in its 1948 agreement with the Soviet Union, Finland agreed not to join any alliances challenging Moscow and subsequently pursued a policy of appeasement and neutrality on U.S.-Soviet issues.
 Moscow, in turn, upheld Finland's autonomy and respected its democratic system.
 According to this theory, the "Finlandized state" sustains a peaceful relationship with the neighboring superpower by making strategic concessions to it, while the superpower need only make vague threats -- rather than pursue military coercion -- to influence the smaller neighbor's policies.

-In many ways, relations between Taiwan and mainland China over the past half century have represented the exact opposite of
+In many ways, relations between Taiwan and mainland China over the past half century have represented the exact opposite of the Finlandization model.
+Taipei has maintained an alliance with the United States over six decades, has frequently been at odds with Beijing, has rejected concessions and appeasement when its core

 - Full website and iPad access